Shukla1101/Image-Forgery-Detection/README.md

 amount of data to train our model.
 We also test our model with a smaller subset of the above mentioned dataset.

-Initial Preparation - Error Level AnalysisAs the first step, we perform Error Level Analysis(ELA) on all the images in the dataset.
+Initial Preparation - Error Level Analysis - As the first step, we perform Error Level Analysis(ELA) on all the images in the dataset.
 This starts with resaving all the images and then taking the absolute difference between the individual pixel values of the original image and the resaved image.
 This gives us the ELA image of that particular image.